Weekly update on interest rates expectations | Forexlive

 Rate cuts by year-end

-- BoE: 46 bps (56% probability of no change at the next meeting)
+- BoE: 55 bps (60% probability of rate cut at the next meeting)

-- RBNZ: 70 bps (50% probability of rate cut at the next meeting)
+- RBNZ: 67 bps (57% probability of no change at the next meeting)

 Rate hikes by year-end

-- BoJ: 20 bps (60% probability of no change at the next meeting)
+- BoJ: 23 bps (64% probability of rate hike at the next meeting)